- Full SupportFor reservations at least a week before sailing from Lombok to Komodo boat 4 days 3 nights

 Whichever you choose, witnessing a Komodo dragon in the wild is something you’ll never forget.

-Other Articles: Komodo Village: Meet Earth’s Most Dangerous Lizard Up Close
+Read also our article: Komodo Village: Meet Earth’s Most Dangerous Lizard Up Close

 Maybe you are interested in reading the following article: